Macroeconomic Outlook as of January 2026

 • Meaningful downside risks present even in a cooling scenario.

 • Tariffs remain an active geopolitical tool.
-While escalation is not the base case, tariff-related volatility can flare quickly.
+While escalation is not the base case, tariff-related volatility can flare quickly, especially considering the Supreme Court's pending case.

 • Tax policy remains in gridlock: extensions of existing tax cuts are still expected, but broader tax reform is unlikely in the near term.